PURPOSE OF MODEL

 – Dividend inputs including amount (percentage of retained earnings) and frequency;

-– Fixed Assets including addition amounts and useful life;
+– Fixed Assets including additional amounts and useful life;

 – Borrowings including addition amounts and interest rate;